-As set out in ISA 240 there is a presumed risk that revenue may by misstated due to improper recognition of revenue.
-The majority of AiB's income is generated from income from charging schemes or recoveries (not grant-in-aid related).
-The risk is prevalent primarily on transactions around the year end where there is a inherently higher risk of misstatement.
+As set out in ISA 240 there is a presumed risk that revenue may by misstated due to improper recognition of revenue. £45.274 million is generated from income from charging schemes and other sources of income (not granin-aid related).
+We consider the risk to be prevalent around the year end and therefore focus our testing on cut-off of income.